vippsas/vipps-magento/README.md

 ### Vipps contact information

-Please follow this [instruction](https://github.com/vippsas/vipps-developers/blob/master/contact.md) to contact us.
+Please follow this [instruction](https://developer.vippsmobilepay.com/docs/vipps-developers/contact/) to contact us.

-For plugin related issues please submit an issue on GitHub [for Magento 2](https://github.com/vippsas/vipps-magento) or contact integration@vipps.no.
+For plugin related issues, please submit an issue on GitHub [for Magento 2](https://github.com/vippsas/vipps-magento) or contact integration@vipps.no.